AidanHibbard/olallie/README.md

 const count = stateStore.count;
 ```

-You can also apply custom types to your state
+You can also apply custom types to your state.

 ```ts
 interface State {